harilvfs/carch/docs/index.md

 # Carch

 Carch is a simple bash script that makes setting up an Arch or Arch-based system easier.
-It's perfect for new Linux users looking to dive into the Linux community!

 ---